Nonary/MonitorSwapAutomation/Readme.md

 - Increase the start delay in **settings.json** (located in the script’s folder) to 3 or 4 seconds.
 This will give more time for other scripts to run after the monitor has swapped.
 - For ResolutionAutomation, this is not necessary to do in most cases as it has a fallback to re-apply resolution multiple times.

+**Unable to start stream/503 encoder failure**
+If you are using 24H2 and have troubles with Sunshine starting the stream due to 503 errors (missing output/encoder failure) you will need to install the 24H2 workaround script: https://github.com/Nonary/24H2DummyFix/releases/latest

 ---